-9.05(1) Charter School
+9.05(1) Charter Schools (Including Multidistrict Online Schools that are Charter Schools)

 9.05(1)(a) Contract Elements

 The charter school, the administrative unit of residence and the district of residence, if it is not an administrative unit, shall establish the tuition responsibility of the district of residence for each child with a disability through a written contract in a form approved by the chartering authority.
 The provisions of this section apply only if the charter school intends to seek tuition costs.
 Likewise, if the charter school does not intend to seek tuition costs, the charter school is not required to comply with this section.
 The written contract must contain, at a minimum, the following elements: